FlorianKrull/CompilerConstructionSS2019/README.md

 You have to submit an additional example input, which may be added to the set of example inputs — this way the number of integration tests is extended.

 Furthermore, there are five *optional* milestones.
-They provide a golden thread and enable you to receive feedback, plus you get a feel for my reviewing scheme.
+They provide a golden thread and enable you to receive feedback.

 You may work together in teams of 1–3 people.
 Teams may span across pro-seminar groups.